sighingnow/jekyll-gitbook/_pages/Digital.md

 - WxCC Portal, Agent Desktop and Webex connect URL
 - Admin credentials to complete configurations in WxCC portal and Webex connect.
 - Agent Credentials to Handle the Chat
-- SMS number procurement process should be completed (Please work with your PSAM)
+- SMS number procurement process should be completed (Please work with your PSM)
 - SMS number should be assigned in your Webex Conenct tenant

 #### Quick Links